 Office of Religious Life

 The Office of Religious Life organizes religious programs and events at the university.
-The four staff religious leaders (Catholic priest/chaplain, Jewish rabbi, Protestant chaplain and Muslim religious life coordinator) oversee their respective communities at Quinnipiac.
-They coordinate worship services, weekly prayer and sacraments; and they provide spiritual and pastoral counseling.
-In addition, the office’s Center for Religion offers programs designed to raise the level of religious literacy on campus, as well as furthering students’ ethical and moral development.
-The center is a place for students of all religious traditions to build interpersonal connections; and it is designed to foster a greater sense of community cohesion.
-For those students belonging to a community not represented on campus, the office assists them in making connections with local religious resources.
-The Office of Religious Life serves as a resource to the university on religious issues, and provides outreach to anyone with questions about religion, ethics and spirituality.
+The three staff religious leaders (Catholic priest/chaplain, Protestant chaplain and Muslim religious life coordinator) oversee their respective communities at Quinnipiac; they coordinate worship and prayer services, and provide spiritual/pastoral counseling.
+For those students belonging to a community not represented on campus, the office can provide assistance in making connections with local religious resources.
+The Office of Religious Life serves as a resource to the university on issues of religion, ethics and spirituality.
 The staff members work to raise the visibility of religion on campus through tradition-specific as well as interfaith programming, and when required, provide a religious presence at university events.

 For more information, contact the executive director of university religious life at 203-582-8257.